 After the historic JUNE 2016 Floods in West Virginia, there was a great volunteer response.
 Many people from in and out of state wanted to help.
 With proper training and education, volunteers expand the resources available to states and local communities helping to support first responders.
-Many partner organizations offer public education, outreach and training for free.
-To learn about volunteer opportunities and ways that you can get involved, see a list of disaster volunteer opportunities/organizations below:There are many ways to Get Involved and VOLUNTEER, especially before a disaster occurs.
+Many partner organizations offer public education and training for free.
 The whole community can participate in programs, trainings and activities to make their families, homes and communities safer from risks and threats.
-Check out volunteer opportunities with one of the Citizen Corps partner programs or other Disaster Volunteer Programs.
+Learn how you can get involved by reaching out to one of the disaster volunteer organizations listed below.
+Volunteer or Donate to Current Disaster Responses in the United States.

 American Red Cross offers multiple trainings, like CPR and 1st Aid, as well as a variety of volunteer opportunities.
-To find out more, visit the national website, WV Red Cross website, or contact your local WV Red Cross chapter.
+Learn more at: national website, WV Red Cross website, or contact your local WV Red Cross chapter.
+See Red Cross Volunteer Opportunities.
+Want to donate blood, find a local Red Cross Blood Drive near you.

 WV Voluntary Organizations Active in Disasters (WV VOAD) is a humanitarian association of independent organizations that may be active in all phases of disaster.
 Its mission is to identify unmet needs and facilitate efficient, streamlined service delivery to those impacted by disaster.
 JOIN a VOAD member organization, or go to West Virginia VOAD to see how you can help.
 Learn more at National VOAD.